oscarbenjamin/txt2bb/README.md

 Usage
 -----

-Once you have your questions written up you can then convert them eihter to latex format to view locally or to Blackboards tab-delimited format.
+Once you have your questions written up you can then convert them either to latex format to view locally or to Blackboards tab-delimited format.
 You can see the latex format with
 ```